willhowes/makers_portfolio_and_notes/week_10.md

 * Naming conventions
 - descriptive
 - variable names should describe what data it holds.
-Should come from the domain (i.e. what we are trying to work with, the topic).
+This should come from the domain (i.e. what we are trying to work with, the topic).

 * Comments
 - Should not say HOW the code works.
-- instead of comments, properly named variables, etc should do this for you.
+- Instead of using comments, properly named variables, methods etc should do this for you.
-- However, a comment say WHY the code was done a certain way is a valid comment.
+- However, a comment to say WHY the code was done a certain way is a valid comment (e.g. to explain that is sends error message due to an issue with an API)

 * Testing your code quality:
 - Get someone else to read it.
-Maybe someone less experiences (in the junior cohort).
+Maybe someone with less experience (in the junior cohort, maybe?).
 - Is the code easy to change?
-- Can I easily add a feature.
+- Can I easily add a feature?
 If I have to add a feature, how much of the code do I need to change?